-Donald Bersoff is a nationally renowned expert on legal and ethical issues in mental health, developmental disabilities and education, as well as ethics and the law.
+Donald Bersoff, JD, PhD, is a nationally renowned expert on legal and ethical issues in mental health, developmental disabilities and education, as well as ethics and the law.

 His other academic positions include developing the nation’s second joint law and psychology program, offered by Johns Hopkins University and the University of Maryland School of Law, as well as holding faculty posts at the University of Georgia College of Education and Ohio State University.